-7.02 Payment to Network Providers Domain Financial Administration, ACH Financial Management Effective July 01, 2014 Revision Dates January 26, 2018 Documents SSCC Provider Services Agreement - Rates Addendums, Provider Invoice, Payment Report Reference OCOK Provider Manual, COA NET 2.03
+7.02 Payment to Network Providers Domain Financial Administration, ACH Financial Management Effective July 01, 2014 DFPS Confirmed 1/16/2020 Revision Dates 01-26-18, 12-23-19 Documents SSCC Provider Services Agree Report ment - Rates Add endums, Provider Invoice, Payment Reference OCOK Provider Manual, COA NET 2.03

-Our Community.
-Our Kids.
-(OCOK) pays Network Providers ("Providers") based on the placement, level of care and service event information that is entered in the myEvolv system.
+Our Community Our Kids (OCOK) pays Network Providers (Providers) based on the placement, level of care and service event information that is entered in the myEvolv system.
 The pay rates are based on the fee schedule included in the Provider Services Agreement and/or appropriate Addendum.
-These payments include, but are not limited to, the daily rates and fees for foster care, exceptional foster care, supervised independent living, preparation for adult living, and adoption services.
+These payments include, but are not limited to, the daily rates and fees for foster care, exceptional foster care, supervised independent living, preparation for adult living, adoption services and family services.

-On the first business day of the month, the Data Manager and Data Quality Coordinator begin the data integrity review process by comparing the placement data for the previous months between the placement system, the data management system (myEvolv) and the state's system, IMPACT, to ensure data accuracy.
+On the first business day of the month, the Data Management staff begin the data integrity review process by comparing the placement data for the previous months between the placement system, the data management system (myEvolv) and the state's system, IMPACT, to ensure data accuracy.
 Any data discrepancies identified during the review are researched, resolved and the correction is made in the appropriate system.

-Upon completion of the data integrity review, the Director of Finance or Accounting Manager will create the provider invoices in myEvolv.
+Upon completion of the data integrity review, the Accounting Manager will create the provider invoices in myEvolv.
 A payment report is then created in myEvolv in order to review the unpaid provider invoices for accuracy and ensure compliance with all provider payment agreements.
 Any identified errors are researched and corrected in the myEvolv system.
 A new payment report is then created in myEvolv.
-The payment report shows the provider agency name, children's names, children's myEvolv ID numbers, levels of care, dates of care and the services that were provided.
+The payment report shows the provider agency name, children's and/or family members' names, myEvolv ID numbers, levels of care, dates of service and the services that were provided.
 The report will calculate the number of units of service and will apply the appropriate rate in order to calculate the payment to the provider.

-Once the final payment report has been verified, the Director of Finance or Accounting Manager will create the NACHA file in myEvolv.
+Once the final payment report has been reviewed and approved by the Director of Finance, the Accounting Manager will create the NACHA file in myEvolv.
 All providers will be paid electronically by direct deposit.
 The NACHA file and payment report are sent to the Director of Accounting in order to initiate the payments to the Providers' bank accounts by electronic funds transfer (EFT)/direct deposit.
 OCOK is required by the Provider Services Agreement to pay all subcontractor providers no later than the 25th day of each month.
 However, OCOK makes every effort to make the payments as soon as possible after the end of the month.

 Once the payments to the Providers have been completed, the Data Manager will create a payment upload file.
-The Director of Finance or Accounting Manager will send the payment upload file to the Director of Accounting in order to upload the payments to the accounting system, Abila.
+The Accounting Manager will send the payment upload file to the Director of Accounting in order to upload the payments to the accounting system, Abila.

-A copy of the payment report will be sent to the OCOK Chief Operating Officer for review.
+A copy of the payment report will be sent to the OCOK Chief Operating Officer and Director of Care Management for review.
 The frequency, timing and method of payment of the monthly provider payments are communicated to the Provider Network in their Provider Services Agreement and also the OCOK Provider Manual.

 7.03 Payment Reports for Network Providers

-Domain Financial Administration, ACH Financial Management
+Domain omain Financial Administration, ACH Financial Management

-Effective January 26, 2018 Revision Dates
+Effective January 26, 2018 DFPS Confirmed 1/16/2020 Revision Dates 12-23-19

 Documents Payment Report

-Reference OCOK Provider Manual , COA NET 2.03
+Reference OCOK Provider Manual, COA NET 2.03